balena-io-experimental/data-relay/README.md

 # balenaBlocks/cloud #
-A balenaBlock to provide low-friction push of application data to cloud providers including Microsoft Azure, Amazon AWS and Google Cloud Platform.
-Also accepts data pushed *from* the cloud provider.
+The cloud block provides a low-friction push of application data to cloud providers including Microsoft Azure, Amazon AWS and Google Cloud Platform.
 The `cloud` block itself is a docker image based on the [dapr.io](https://dapr.io/) utility.

 ## Architecture